mcedit/mcedit2/README.md

     python setup.py develop
     mcedit2

+If your distro packages python3 as the default version of python instead of python2, you will probably want to set your virtualenv to use python2, i.e.

+    virtualenv -p python2 ENV

 If you get a `Library not loaded: libpyside-python2.7.1.2.dylib` error, try running `pyside_postinstall.py -install` to fix this.

 If after that, you get a `Library not loaded: /usr/local/lib/QtGui.framework/Versions/4/QtGui` error after that, try installing `qt` using a package manager like Homebrew or apt-get or similar equivalent on your distribution.
 You may also need `libxslt-dev` and `python-dev` packages installed before the commands above will work.